-Join ARCADE during the Seattle Design Festival to celebrate the release of our fall issue, ARCADE 35.2, ‘A City to Love: Auckland's Visions of a Public Realm’ (feature editors: 2015-2016 University of Washington Runstad Affiliate Fellows) at Old Stove Brewing Company’s new location in Pike Place MarketFront.
-A $20 suggested donation at the door brings beverages, light fare, musical entertainment, your copy of ARCADE and a warm philanthropic rush—it supports the creation of ARCADE’s magazine and programs.
+Join ARCADE during the Seattle Design Festival to celebrate the release of our fall issue, ARCADE 35.2, ‘A City to Love: Auckland's Visions of a Public Realm’ (feature by the 2015-2016 University of Washington Runstad Affiliate Fellows) at Old Stove Brewing Company’s new location in Pike Place MarketFront.
+A $20 suggested donation at the door brings beverages, light fare from Honest Biscuits, music, your copy of ARCADE and a warm philanthropic rush—it supports the creation of ARCADE’s magazine and programs.
 We'll also be celebrating ARCADE’s 35th anniversary!

 Pike Place Market is the oldest continuously operated public market in the country.
 The MarketFront project is the first addition to iconic Pike Place Market in over 40 years.
 MarketFront is an important connection point to the new Seattle waterfront plan.
 Learn more here: pikeplacemarket.org/marketfront

 Learn more about the Seattle Design Festival: designinpublic.org/